-This Easy Apricot Cake has a light custardy base and is layered with sweet fresh apricots and sprinkled with sugar that caramelizes during baking.
+This Easy Apricot Cake tastes like summer on a plate.
+It has a light custardy base, layered with sweet fresh apricots and topped with a sprinkling of sugar that caramelizes during baking.
+So easy and so delicious!

-I am still learning the algorithms of Facebook and Instagram, something I thought I would never say!
-While I may be still learning the ropes, clearly Facebook knows me and knows what I like.
+I am still learning the algorithms of Facebook and Instagram, something I thought I would never say.
+And while I may be still learning the ropes, clearly Facebook knows me and knows what I like.

 It shows me this French Strawberry Cake video recipe daily.
-Clearly it understand my eating habits and cravings.
+Which means it obviously understands my eating habits and cravings.
+Let's just say that Facebook is not so good for a diet!
+At least, my diet anyway.

-Anyway, after seeing this video like 100 times, I finally decided to make the cake.
-However, I thought you guys my kill me if I post yet another berry recipe, so I changed it up and used some fresh apricots.
+So after seeing this video for the 100th time, I finally decided to make the cake.
+However, instead of serving the family yet another berry dessert recipe, I swapped in some gorgeous fresh apricots.

-This Easy Apricot Cake certainly did the trick.
-With its custardy base, sweet roasted apricots, and crunchy caramelized sugar topping, there was nothing more to be mad at after one bite.
-It was so easy to make, and will be a new staple in our home.
+Luckily, this Easy Apricot Cake did the trick.
+With its custardy base, sweet roasted apricots, and crunchy caramelized sugar topping, there was nothing more to be mad about after one bite.
+And since this recipe is so easy to make, it is now a new dessert staple in our home.

 A simple one-bowl cake that bakes into a rich custard like cake with sweet roasted apricots and caramelized sugar finish.